bradleyq/stable_player_display/README.md

 - **Problems with the resource pack**: The resource pack may break with each new version of Minecraft since shaders are still quite experimental.
 I'll try to update it to the latest version when possible.
 Make sure to use this repo with the last-supported Minecraft version, and wait for an update if a new version of Minecraft or Animated Java is released.

 - **Editing the pivot points of the model**: If you've tried animating the AJ model, you may have found the pivot points inconvenient to work with and attempted to change them, which may have caused the model to distort.
-To fix this, you need to manually adjust the `translation` for each model part in `assets\player_display\models\item\player`.
+To fix this, you need to manually adjust the `translation` for each model part in `resourcepack\assets\player_display\models\item\player`.

 Make sure you have all the necessary libraries installed, export the project correctly, use ONLY the resource pack from this repo, test everything twice, and follow the AJ documentation.